sbtoonz/Trader_2.0/Thunderstore_Release/README.md

 * Gave some more graceful failures for when issues present themselves
 * UI Will no longer open if your store is empty
 * Fixed location not being used from config for store screen

+### V0.2.2
+* Fixed up RPC for Find Knarr to work on servers.
+* Added a repair icon to the store window You can set a lucky number in the config.
+When pressing the repair button a virtual dice will roll.
+If this dice hits your lucky number repairs will go through